-Every colour elicits a different and unique emotional response in the viewer, and a clever web designer (or any visual professional, in fact) will know the effect of each colour, plus how and when to use each.
+Colours elicit unique responses in the viewer, and a savvy web designer (or any visual professional, actually) will be well versed in the effect of each individual colour, plus how and when to use each.

-While the discipline of colour theory may be broad (find out more about colour theory here), this article will teach you the fundamentals in a single, quick-reference source.
-But before we delve into the emotional nuances of 12 separate colours, we need to first make a quick note about vibrancy.
+The discipline of colour theory may be broad (find out more about colour theory here), this article will teach you the fundamentals in a single quick-reference source.
+However, before we delve into the emotional nuances of 12 separate colours, we need to add a quick note about vibrancy.
 Want more?
 Explore these uses of colour in branding.

 While light green and dark green have more in common than green and purple, they will still have smaller, more subtly different effects on the user.

 Now on to the impact of different colours on viewers...

 Passionate, aggressive, important